slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Depression and anxiety are not diseases.
 They are symptoms of under-stimulation and over-stimulation:

-- Under-stimulation = Depression is the lack of self-expression.
+-  Depression (under-stimulation) is the lack of self-expression.
 If you feel powerless/being dominated you will be chronically stressed to estimulate yourself.
-- Over-stimulation = Anxiety creates hypersensitivity.
+-  Anxiety (over-stimulation) creates hypersensitivity.
 Linked with our evolutionarily need of [control](chapter_3_action.md#on-control).
 Anxiety is not planning, anxiety is to go on continuously over any kind of scenario.
 Nothing is gained by worrying about «not knowing».
 We don’t control anything, at most we influence some stuff.
 Stress is caused by giving a fuck.
 If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.
 Worry is a misuse of the imagination.
 Past is only in your head.
 What’s important is present and future.
-- Right amount of stimulation = Hustling is to be always stretching comfort zone.
+- Hustling (right amount of stimulation) is to be always stretching comfort zone.
 Avoiding stress is avoiding life.

 > *'Boredom is a soul sucker.
 The unfed mind devours itself.' -- Gore Vidal*